ABOUT CASK MARQUE

-Now approaching its 20th anniversary, Cask Marque remains a non-profit making organisation with a Board made up of representatives from large and small breweries, pub companies and trade bodies, all engaged in continuing to drive beer quality in the following ways:
+Having reached its 25th anniversary, Cask Marque remains a non-profit making organisation with a Board made up of representatives from large and small breweries, pub companies and trade bodies, all engaged in continuing to drive beer quality in the following ways:

-We run 100 one-day cellar management courses each year at iconic breweries across the UK as well as hundreds of 1-2-1 cellar management training courses onsite at pubs, to make sure the licensee knows how to look after cask ale as well as what equipment they have and how to use it.
-It is great to learn the theory at a brewery but it can also sometimes be really helpful to be walked through the learnings in their own environment.
+We run 100 one-day cellar management courses each year at iconic breweries across the UK, as well as hundreds of 1-2-1 cellar management training courses on-site in outlets, ensuring licensees know how to look after cask ale, what equipment they have at their disposal and how to use it.

 Any profit we make from the extra behind the scenes work we carry out goes back into promoting accredited pubs and driving the quality of cask ale.

 Whilst the Board continues to plan and oversee the overall strategy, Paul Nunny remains the only Executive Director, with the day to day running of the organisation being carried out by Paul and his team.